Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 _Once the data model and bindings are updated, build and deploy app for the changes to take effect._

-## Breaking change: Error when attempting to create an instance as Application Owner
+## Error when attempting to create an instance as Application Owner

 Introduced with issue: [#3738](https://github.com/Altinn/altinn-studio/issues/3738).